HackerUSA-CE/aisd-wde-06-terminal-file-manipulation/README.md

 ## Description 📄

-In this activity, we will be building off of the CLI navigation commands we learned in our previous activity while adding onto that knowledge by exploring basic CLI (Command-Line Interface) file manipulation commands.
+In this activity, you will be building off of the CLI navigation commands you learned in the previous activity while adding onto that knowledge by exploring basic CLI (Command-Line Interface) file manipulation commands.
 You’ll learn how to create files, move, copy, and delete files and directories using commands like `touch`, `mv`, `cp`, and `rm`.

 By the end of this exercise, you should feel confident using these commands to manage files and directories in a command-line environment.